-REINSTATEMENT AS A REGULAR STUDENT

-If a student demonstrates that he or she is academically prepared to continue in the program after retaking courses or practicing skills as a non-regular student for a period not greater than one term, the student may be reinstated as a regular student including eligibility for federal, state and institutional student aid.
-The Director of Student Academic & Financial Services must approve reinstatement based on evaluations made by instructors and academic counselors familiar with the work of the student.
+REINSTATEMENT AS A REGULAR STUDENT If a student demonstrates that he or she is academically prepared to continue in the program after retaking courses or practicing skills as a non-regular student for a period not greater than one term, the student may be reinstated as a regular student including eligibility for federal, state and institutional student aid.
+An Academic Counselor must approve reinstatement based on evaluations made by instructors familiar with the work of the student.
 If reinstated as a regular student, the student will be placed on academic probation for at least one term.

 Students who are academically dismissed before completing an A.S. degree may apply for reinstatement after earning an associate degree at an accredited postsecondary institution.
 A minimum of one term must pass between dismissal and reinstatement to a regular student status under this circumstance.
 If reinstated as a regular student, the student will be placed on academic probation for at least one term.